The Pythagorean Theorem was named after famous Greek mathematician Pythagoras. It is an important formula that states the following: a2 + b2 = c2

-Let c be the length of the longest side, called hypotenuse
+Let c = the length of a side of the black square

-The theorem states that the length of the hypotenuse squared is equal to the length of side a squared and the length of side b squared
+The theorem states that the length of the hypotenuse squared is equal to the length of side a squared plus the length of side b squared.

 Let a = 3 and b = 4.
 Find c, or the longest side